ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/installation.md

 # Installation VERIFY

 <info-box info>
-	There are currently two plugins providing list support for CKEditor&nbsp;5: the regular {@link features/lists lists feature} and the {@link features/legacy-lists legacy lists feature}.
-Refer to that guide for legacy lists installation information.

 	The lists feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 The installation instructions are for developers interested in building their own, custom rich text editor.
 </info-box>